Mustardsauce/Realsense-disparity-refinement-with-CUDA/README.md

 - glew : http://glew.sourceforge.net/
 - CUDA 10.1

-# This method consists of several modules.
+# The method consists of several modules

-- (1) Census transform
+- (1) Census transform.
-- (2) Disparity to tile
+- (2) Disparity to tile.
 - (3) Tile disparity refinement using the parabola fitting.
 - (4) Tile slant estimation using the eigen value decomposition.
 - (5) per pixel estimation based on the tile.